 However, once the opioid becomes a powder, it is very difficult to know what you are getting into.
 In fact, oftentimes, dealers will disguise or combine multiple opioids to increase earning potential.
 Unfortunately, this also increases the potential for overdose.

-Opioid Forms and Strengths
+Opioid Comparison of Forms and Strengths

 We continue to order the 13 most common opioids from weakest to strongest.
 Many opioids are derivatives of morphine; therefore, the strength of each one is compared to the strength of morphine itself.
 Also included is the potentially fatal dose of each opioid.